Ultra-processed foods are everywhere and represent more than 50% of food products sold in supermarkets!

 This data allows us to better understand the pressure put by public authorities on professionals for food safety.

-This improvement in sanitary quality was possible by the implementation of production processes such as:
+This improvement in sanitary quality was made possible by the implementation of production processes such as:

 - Pasteurization